 Preheat oven to 350 degrees.

-Optional Caramel Syrup – but so delicious with this dish!
+Optional Caramel Syrup – but so delicious with the S dessert version of this dish!

 (To drizzle over the cheesecakes – this makes more than you need and tastes fantastic in coffee or on pancakes E or S)

 1/4 cup Gentle Sweet (or other on plan sweetener to taste)

 1/16 – 1/8 teaspoon xanthan gum